Lizzy Lind af Hageby: Biography of August Strindberg

 In 1913, Lizzy Lind af Hageby published a biography of the author and playwright August Strindberg.
-Lisa Gålmark writes that she praised his work, but did not abstain from criticising his views on women.
+Lisa Gålmark writes that she praised his work, but did not abstain from criticizing his views on women.
 The book was widely acclaimed.

 First World War, peace movement

 During World War I Lind af Hageby joined the International Committee of Women for Permanent Peace, set up veterinary hospitals for horses hurt on the battlefield, and with the co-operation of the French government created the Purple Cross Service for wounded horses.
 She also opened a sanatorium in France for soldiers wounded at Carqueiranne, and wrote anti-war pamphlets, including one that appealed to women: "Be Peacemakers.
 An Appeal to Women of the Twentieth Century to Remove the Causes of War" (1924).
 Rappaport writes that she became involved after the war in protesting against cruel sports, including the hunting of pregnant hares, supported the Our Dumb Friends' League, and opposed the sale of old horses to slaughterhouses.